 This keyboard also has a plastic modular plate that covers the top plate.
 Logitech offers this top plate in three different colors for some personalization.
 It attaches using a series of magnets, so it's easy to remove and replace, but it does feel a bit flimsy.

-The Logitech G715 has good ergonomics thanks to the two incline settings and included wrist rest.
+The Logitech G715 has two incline settings and includes a wrist rest.
 The cloud-shaped wrist rest has a fake leather coating, so it adds a nice grip and feels pretty plushy.
 It doesn't attach directly to the board, so you can place it wherever feels the most comfortable.

 The Logitech G715 includes a basic rubber USB-A to USB-C charging cable that retains kinks from the packaging.